NikkitaaPaliwal/KeywordsExtraction/README.md

 NER plays very important role in information extraction.
 When we have large corpus containing different keywords related to different domain,NER comes in action in those scenarios.
 NER can be beneficial in news headlines.

+User Defined:
+The user is asked to enter the text.
+The user will get specific keywords.

+User will get exctracted kewords with proper visualisation.